harvester/docs/docs/host/host.md

 For admin users, you can click **Enable Maintenance Mode** to evict all VMs from a node automatically.
 It will leverage the `VM live migration` feature to migrate all VMs to other nodes automatically.
 Note that at least two active nodes are required to use this feature.

+If you want to force individual VMs to shut down instead of migrating to other nodes, add the label `harvesterhci.io/maintain-mode-strategy` and one of the following values to those VMs:

+- `Migrate`: Live-migrates the VM to another node in the cluster.
+This is the default behavior if the label `harvesterhci.io/maintain-mode-strategy` is not set.
+- `ShutdownAndRestartAfterEnable`: Restarts the VM after the node switches to maintenance mode.
+The VM is scheduled on a different node.
+- `ShutdownAndRestartAfterDisable`: Shuts down the VM when maintenance mode is enabled, and restarts the VM when maintenance mode is disabled.
+The VM stays on the same node.
+- `Shutdown`: Shuts down the VM when maintenance mode is enabled.
+The VM remains powered off instead of restarting.

+You can force a collective shutdown of all VMs on a node on the **Enable Maintenance Mode** screen.
+This disables individual settings using the `harvesterhci.io/maintain-mode-strategy` label.

+If you want to execute a special command before shutting down a VM, consider using the [container lifecycle hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) `PreStop`.

 ![node-maintenance.png](/img/v1.2/host/node-maintenance.png)

 ## Cordoning a Node